filecoin-project/specs/content/systems/filecoin_blockchain/message_pool/message_storage.md

 # Message Storage
 ---

 As mentioned earlier, there is no central pool where messages are included.
-Instead, every node must have allocated memory for incoming transaction and block messages.
+Instead, every node must have allocated memory for incoming transaction messages.